Jerome-b/newest_stories_hackerNews-api/README.md

-# Nextech Systems challenge

-Hello, Nextech Systems!&nbsp;
+# Newest stories using Hacker News api

+Hello!

-Welcome to the solution of the coding challenge
+Welcome to my web application,

+This app fetches data from the Hacker News public api and displays the results in a table.

+I am using c#/.Net core as backend, and Angular as frontend.